blockchaingate/kblib/kanbanwebapi.md

 ### kanban.estimateGas
 ```
 kanbanwebapi.kanban.estimateGas(callObject)
 ```
-Executes a message call transaction, which is directly executed in the VM of the node, but never mined into the blockchain.
+Executes a message call or transaction and returns the amount of the gas used.
 #### Parameters
  - <b>callObject</b> - transaction Object - The transaction object to send:
     + <b>from</b> - String|Number: (optional) The address for the sending account.
 Uses the web3.eth.defaultAccount property, if not specified.
 Or an address or index of a local wallet in web3.eth.accounts.wallet.